City of Chiloquin Wastewater Project

 3. Treatment Process Alternative No. 3 – Construct New Lagoon Treatment, Storage, and Effluent Reuse Facility

 Each of the alternatives would be designed to meet expected loads through the year 2038 for a projected population of 770 residents.
-The alternatives had to be operator friendly, energy efficient, and meet Class II reliability criterion, meaning that the facility could operate with the largest single component out of service.
-The effluent of all alternatives must also be capable of meeting the Oregon's Department of Environmental Quality (DEQ) criteria for secondary treatment.
+The other options had to be operator-friendly, energy-efficient, and meet Class II reliability criterion, meaning that the facility could operate with the most significant single component out of service.
+The effluent from all alternatives must also meet the Oregon Department of Environmental Quality (DEQ) criteria for secondary treatment.

 Of the three viable alternatives that were evaluated, Treatment Process Alternative No. 3 – Construct New Lagoon Treatment, Storage, and Effluent Reuse Facility was selected by the City.
-This selected improvement option has the lowest Operation, Maintenance, and Repair (OM&R) costs and as a result will be more cost effective for the city even when considering the large upfront costs.
-The Lagoon Storage and Effluent Reuse Facility will consist of a screening facility, pump station, lagoon facility, irrigation pump, solid set irrigation, and an irrigation field.
-The selected alternative, Lagoon Storage and Effluent Reuse Facility and associated upgrades, is estimated to cost $3,791,000.
+This selected improvement option has the lowest Operation, Maintenance, and Repair (OM&R) costs and, as a result, will be more cost-effective for the city, even given the high upfront costs.
+The Lagoon Storage and Effluent Reuse Facility will consist of a screening facility, pump station, lagoon, irrigation pump, solid-set irrigation, and an irrigation field.

-With this alternative, the existing WWTF would be decommissioned and a new or modified pumping system and pipeline to the new non-discharging facultative lagoon system would be constructed to treat effluent and store the reclaimed water for reuse as irrigation.
-The new WWTF would consist of a new two-cell lagoon system, chlorine disinfection system, and irrigation area.
-The first cell would be approximately 7 acres and be used for treatment purposes, while the second cell would be approximately 10 acres and be used for storage.
-The total irrigation area, which will be used to irrigate native vegetation, would be approximately 41 acres.
+With this alternative, the existing WWTF would be decommissioned, and a new or modified pumping system and pipeline to the new non-discharging facultative lagoon system would be constructed to treat effluent and store the reclaimed water for reuse as irrigation.
+The new WWTF would consist of a new two-cell lagoon system, a chlorine disinfection system, and an irrigation area.
+The first cell would be approximately 7 acres and used for treatment, while the second cell would be approximately 10 acres and used for storage.
+The total irrigation area for native vegetation would be approximately 41 acres.

-The proposed Lagoon Storage and Effluent Reuse facility is a system that will have to be monitored and maintained properly to ensure groundwater is protected.
+The proposed Lagoon Storage and Effluent Reuse facility must be adequately monitored and maintained to protect groundwater.
 The storage lagoons will be lined to eliminate waste-to-soil interactions and protect groundwater.
 The irrigation will be applied to high water intake crops at agronomic rates to eliminate excessive groundwater seepage.
-Therefore, the groundwater will not be affected through the use or construction of this system.
+Therefore, the groundwater will not be affected by the use or construction of this system.

 Equipment

-The Lagoon Storage and Effluent Reuse facilities will include pumps, valves, storage lagoons, a field, and a solid set irrigation.
-It is also equipped with a screening facility to remove rags, plastics, and other items that are not biodegradable before the effluent is pumped through the pipeline, which is missing in the City’s current WWTF.
+The Lagoon Storage and Effluent Reuse facilities will include pumps, valves, storage lagoons, a field, and a solid-set irrigation system.
+It is also equipped with a screening facility to remove rags, plastics, and other non-biodegradable materials before the effluent is pumped through the pipeline, a feature missing from the City’s current WWTF.
 The existing WWTF will be decommissioned, discontinuing the discharge of effluent into the Williamson River.
-The existing lift station will be used to pump effluent to the screening facility, after which the effluent is pumped through a 6-inch pipeline to the lagoon storage.
+The existing lift station will be used to pump effluent to the screening facility, after which it will the pumped through a 6-inch pipeline to the lagoon storage.

 Lagoons

-The lagoons will be facultative meaning they consist of 3 distinct layers (aerobic, facultative and anaerobic).
-The aerobic top layer of the lagoon requires both sunlight and oxygen to function properly.
-It treats the wastewater by converting it into ammonia, carbon dioxide and phosphates which are absorbed by algae in the lagoons.
-The bottom layer of the lagoon contains a layer of sludge which is digested by the anaerobic bacteria, helping minimize sludge accumulation in the ponds.
+The lagoons will be facultative, meaning they consist of 3 distinct layers (aerobic, facultative, and anaerobic).
+The aerobic top layer of the lagoon requires both sunlight and oxygen to function correctly.
+It treats the wastewater by converting it into ammonia, carbon dioxide, and phosphates, which are absorbed by algae in the lagoons.
+The bottom layer of the lagoon contains a layer of sludge, which is digested by the anaerobic bacteria, helping minimize sludge accumulation in the ponds.
 The intermediate facultative layer contains both aerobic and anaerobic bacteria.
-The Lagoon will have a liner to eliminate contamination into the ground water.
+The Lagoon will have a liner to eliminate contamination into the groundwater.

 Disinfection

-After treatment in the storage lagoons the wastewater will travel through a chlorine disinfection pipe to the irrigation pump.
+After treatment in the storage lagoons, the wastewater will flow through a chlorine-disinfection pipe to the irrigation pump.
 This final disinfection will eliminate any viruses and bacteria that may have survived the treatment lagoons.

 Irrigation